EOSIO/eos/lstests/doc/README.md

 After configuration, the `Service` will change the working directory, register (and possibly *modify*) the Logger, and then connect to launcher service. *Currently, it is only possible to connect to a local launcher service.*

-If there is already an existing launcher service running in the background, the `Service` object will by default connect to it (without starting a ew one).
+If there is already an existing launcher service running in the background, the `Service` object will by default connect to it (without starting a new one).
 It is possible to override this default behavior by requesting to always start a new launcher service and/or to kill all the existing launcher service(s).

 A detailed explanation of the parameters to initialize a `Service` object can be found in its docstring.